Chiang Mai from above, 1,000+ listings filtered down by the research methodology

 The Apex Quant Premise: Most Property "Research" Is Marketing in a Spreadsheet

 The standard Chiang Mai property research workflow looks like this: open Hipflat, sort by yield, filter by price, look at three units, fly out, sign at the second one.
 That is not research.
 That is shopping with a calculator open.
+Independent property research in Thailand, defined.

 The 5-step methodology that follows is the result of 18 months of doing exactly that across the Chiang Mai market.
+Which is why the protocol that automates this exists as a $20 PDF.

-Capture every listing in your target segment — for example, 40-90m² freehold condos in Mueang, Suthep, Hang Dong, and San Sai districts under 4M THB.
+Capture every listing in your target segment.
+For example, 40-90m² freehold condos in Mueang, Suthep, Hang Dong, and San Sai districts under 4M THB.
 Use multiple sources: Hipflat, FazWaz, DDProperty, Perfect Homes, RE/MAX Chiang Mai, Asian Property Group, and direct juristic-office posting boards.
 Deduplicate.
 Normalize unit area, price, building name, floor, and listing date.

 I built this dataset to 1,000+ unique listings across 18 months.
 The dataset is not the destination.
 The dataset is the starting point.
 Every unit in it is presumed bad until five filters say otherwise.
+The data sources this methodology runs on.

-Step 2: Building-Level Filter — Kill the Building Before the Unit
+Step 2: Building-Level Filter.
+Kill the Building Before the Unit

 The building, not the unit, determines 70% of the asset's long-term economics.
 A great unit in a sick building loses to a mediocre unit in a healthy building every time.